fabianmartins/alienattack.workshop/README.md

    source deploy.frontend.sh
    ~~~

+IMPORTANT:
-Be sure that you have properly configured
+* Be sure of having configured the permissions properly.
+* Be sure of adding an user to the Cognito Managers group.

 ## PRICING AND LIMITS